 SCCs that are deemed incomplete are subject to a $50 resubmission fee.

-The CTIC program is being revised due to changes made to the entry to practice requirements and to ensure the programs continue to reflect current and emerging practice.
+The CTIC program has been revised due to changes made to the entry to practice requirements and to ensure the programs continue to reflect current and emerging practice.
 The revisions will ensure this certificate program continues to provide MRTs an opportunity to enhance their knowledge and gain recognition for their clinical expertise in CT Imaging.

 Please see this page for detailed information.